 In the meantime: Right this way, please.
 We have Jerry Garcia’s hat.

-The final gallery before the exhibition empties into The Summer of Love Experience store tries to sum up the politics of the era in a grab-bag of issues: the Black Panthers, the Pill, Vietnam War protests, draft resistance, sex positivity.
-If it's intended to be a summation, a nod to the era’s enduring legacy and a connecting thread to the present, the result is tepid at best -- especially with the wall text's vague rah-rah claim that "fifty years later, government policies resulting from such interventions render a way of life in the West that would have been unimaginable to all but the surest of sixties visionaries."
-This final gallery would have benefited from a few more pieces and a lot more breathing room, especially considering the overwhelming whiteness and maleness of the characters we’ve been taught to celebrate from this time period in San Francisco’s history -- none of whom receive substantial critique in the preceding rooms.
+The final gallery, before the exhibition empties into The Summer of Love Experience gift shop, tries to sum up the politics of the era in a grab-bag of issues: the Black Panthers, the Pill, Vietnam War protests, draft resistance, sex positivity.
+If it's intended to be a summation, a nod to the era’s enduring legacy and a connecting thread to the present, the result is tepid at best—especially with the wall text's vague rah-rah claim that "fifty years later, government policies resulting from such interventions render a way of life in the West that would have been unimaginable to all but the surest of sixties visionaries."
+This final gallery would have benefited from a few more pieces and a lot more breathing room, especially considering the overwhelming whiteness and maleness of the characters we’ve been taught to celebrate from this time period in San Francisco’s history—none of whom receive substantial critique in the preceding rooms.

-The Panthers, in particular -- who had, by the summer of 1967, opened a storefront in Oakland, published their Ten-Point Program, and garnered national attention for entering the California State Assembly carrying guns to protest the Mulford Act -- are wholly represented by a handful of Ruth Marion Baruch and Pirkle Jones photographs, unless we missed something.
+The Panthers, in particular—who had, by the summer of 1967, opened a storefront in Oakland, published their Ten-Point Program, and garnered national attention for entering the California State Assembly carrying guns to protest the Mulford Act—are represented only by a handful of Ruth Marion Baruch and Pirkle Jones photographs, unless we missed something.
 The movement was far better represented in the Oakland Museum of California’s sprawling and comprehensive 2016 exhibit.

-Back upstairs on Thursday, the party -- “anti-war protesters” and all -- was just getting going.
+Back upstairs on Thursday night, the party—“anti-war protesters” and all—was just getting going.
 While attendees drank lime green Midori-and-tequila cocktails labeled “battery acid” to the sounds of “White Rabbit,” we asked one of the sign-carrying protesters if he was, in fact, pulling double duty as part of the band.
 The be-wigged gentleman, carrying light-up bowling pins, answered, “We’re all in the band called life, man.”